-- Unsecured creditors' committees play an important role in bankruptcy and have a significant voice in every issue in the bankruptcy. - Members of a creditors' committee have limited immunity to act collectively on the issues that are legitimate creditors' committee issues, but members face the same risks as in any setting where companies that are or could compete come together for discussions. - The people and companies could use those discussions as an opportunity to discuss and agree on issues that create antitrust liability for them. - Members of a creditors' committee should: - confine their discussions to the legitimate issues of the committee - avoid revealing any competitively sensitive information of their own company - avoid asking about any competitively sensitive information of any other company - avoid any discussions on your company's or any other company's - prices - credit terms - individual actions being taken or contemplated toward the debtor
+- Unsecured creditors' committees play an important role in Chapter 11 cases and have a significant voice dealing with many issues in the cases. - Members of a creditors' committee have limited immunity to act collectively on the issues that are legitimate creditors' committee issues, but members face the same risks as in any setting where companies that are or could compete come together for discussions. - The people and companies could use those discussions as an opportunity to discuss and agree on issues that create antitrust liability for them.

+- Members of a creditors' committee should: - confine their discussions to the legitimate issues of the committee - avoid revealing any competitively sensitive information of their own company - avoid asking about any competitively sensitive information of any other company - avoid any discussions on your company's or any other company's - prices - credit terms - individual actions being taken or contemplated toward the debtor